|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Changes in charge distribution or charge flow rate at any point in space and time cause changes in the vector energy field distributions that propagate to other points in space and time at the speed of light.
-Physical laws are such that it is impossible to determine absolute position, absolute velocity or time.
+Physical laws are such that it is impossible to determine absolute position, absolute velocity or absolute time.
 Position, velocity and time are relative quantites with respect to an observer's frame of reference.
 All inertial (non-accelerating) observers measure the same speed of light.
 As a consequence the experience of time and energy are different for observers in relative motion.
 This issue gives rise to kinetic energy.

 CLOSED SPIRAL PATH:

 In stable charged particles the electric charge is quantized.
 The mechanism of charge quantization is unknown.
 The known universe is primarily an assembly of electrons, protons and photons.
 All electrons seem to exhibit exactly the same net charge and characteristic isolated rest energy.
 All protons seem to exhibit an exactly equal but opposite net charge and a characteristic isolated rest energy.
 Neutrons can be viewed as being composed of an electron-proton assembly with zero net charge plus some additional energy.
-Electromagnetic radiation photons have an oscillating electric field vector and an oscillating magnetic field vector but have no net charge and no rest mass energy.
+Electromagnetic radiation photons have an oscillating electric field vector and an oscillating magnetic field vector but have no net charge and no rest energy.

 If uniformly distributed electric charge continuously circulates around a closed spiral path with no change in spacial charge distribution and no change in current, then the electric and magnetic fields are static and there is no absorption or emission of radiation.
 Hence there is no change in energy.
 The result is a spheromak forming a stable charged particle.
-The electric and magnetic fields of stable charged particles at rest contain the particle's rest mass potential energy.
+The electric and magnetic fields of stable charged particles at rest contain the particle's spheromak potential energy.
 Examples of highly stable particles are electrons and protons.

 If counterflowing uniform strings of positive and negative electric charge (and hence an electric current) having a net charge follow the path of a closed spiral the result is a physically stable electromagnetic structure known as a spheromak.
 Inside the closed spiral there is a toroidal magnetic field.
 Outside the closed spiral there is a poloidal magnetic field.
-Due to the net charge on the spiral inside the closed spiral there is a cylindrically radial electric field and outside the closed spiral there is a spherically radial electric field.
-A requirement for geometrical stability is that at the toroidal surface formed by the closed spiral path the field energy density is equal on both sides of the surface.
+Due to the net charge on the spiral inside the closed spiral there is a cylindrically radial electric field and in the far field outside the closed spiral there is a spherically radial electric field.
+A requirement for geometrical stability is that at the toroidal surface formed by the closed spiral path (the spheromak wall) the field energy density is equal on both sides of the surface.

 To realize a stable spheromak the geometry of the closed spiral path must correspond to a total energy minimum.
-For atomic particles that energy minimum occurs at number of poloidal charge path turns Np = 222 and at number of toroidal charge path turns Nt = 305.
+For quantum atomic particles that energy minimum occurs at number of poloidal charge path turns Np = 222 and at number of toroidal charge path turns Nt = 305.
 This integer pair leads to the Planck Constant.

 INTERACTIONS BETWEEN STABLE PARTICLES: